Call this direct line and speak with Rob immediately: (801) 363-8500

 When you are facing these types of charges, it is important to get a strong criminal attorney on your case immediately.
 Call or contact Rasmussen & Miner to request a consultation to see how a dedicated Salt Lake City UT domestic violence lawyer from our firm can help.

 Criminal Defense Assistance Is Available

-If you have questions about domestic violence charges, please consider speaking with an experienced Salt Lake City, Utah domestic violence lawyer.
-Whether you have been accused of this offense or you are a victim seeking information about what might happen to your abuser if charges are brought, domestic violence lawyer Salt Lake City, UT depends on will be able to advise you after learning about the specifics of your situation.
+If you have questions about domestic violence charges, please consider speaking with an experienced domestic violence lawyer.
+Whether you have been accused of this offense or you are a victim seeking information about what might happen to your abuser if charges are brought, we can advise you after learning about the specifics of your situation.
 Situations involving either domestic violence or unfounded accusations of domestic violence are highly charged in nature and leave all affected parties feeling vulnerable.
-Speaking with a Salt Lake City, UT domestic violence lawyer may provide much-needed clarity to the situation at hand.
+Speaking with a domestic violence lawyer may provide much-needed clarity to the situation at hand.

 What Are the Consequences of a Domestic Violence Conviction?

 Domestic violence charges aren’t something to take lightly.
 At Rasmussen & Miner, we believe it’s important for individuals to have plenty of information regarding possible outcomes of their cases.
 Here are some of the consequences you may face with a domestic violence conviction: